 The fact that people deal with addiction in their own unique way means cookie-cutter treatment methods are not an option.
 Many physical ailments respond well to set treatments that have been proven over time, but with addiction, each treatment must be customized to a certain extent.
-The same concepts and theories can be effective, but within each protocol, the person must be treated as a unique individual.
+The same concepts and theories can be effective, but the person must be treated as a unique individual within each protocol.

 Is Full Coverage Part of the Plan?